 Applicants must have completed graduate level statistics either in a separate statistics course or as part of comprehensive research methods course.

-Applicants must have qualitative and quantitative research methods at the graduate level.
+Applicants must have both qualitative and quantitative research methods courses at the graduate level.